panzerdp/dmitripavlutin.com/posts/034-object-rest-spread/index.md

 Object rest collects only own and enumerable properties.

 Notice that object rest must be the last element in the destructuring assignment.
-Hence the code `const { ...margin , width  } = style` is invalid and would trigger a `SyntaxError: Rest element must be last element`.
+Hence the code `const { ...margin , width  } = style` is invalid and throws `SyntaxError: Rest element must be last element`.

 ## 4. Conclusion